galvanetto/Fodis/Fodis_for_WIN_MAC_LINUX/Fodis for Linux/README.txt

 Open Fodis_Linux folder

-Run as administrator  sudo ./MyAppInstaller_web.install It will download a free version of the MATLAB_RUNTIME necessary to run Fodis.
+Run as administrator the Web installer: sudo ./MyAppInstaller_web.install It will download a free version of the MATLAB_RUNTIME necessary to run Fodis.
 It will take few minutes to download and ~255 MB of free space

-Now run ./run_Fodis.sh < MCR Folder>
+Now run "./run_Fodis.sh < MCR Folder>"
-where MCR Folder is the path where you installed the MCR.
+where <MCR Folder> is the path where you installed the MCR.
 Usually is something like /MATLAB/MATLAB_Runtime/v90/

 The system requirements can be consulted here